Crush the AFSW IFT- Learn HOW to Build a Strategy to Optimal Performance

 Because of changes of the above tests as well as the changes from crunches to plank poses for regular military (Navy, Air Force, Army, USMC included), changes to how you prepare must occur as well as changes to how you actually strategize to the tests must occur.

-*NOTE - Navy Special Warfare / Operations PST and the Air Force Special Warfare PAST still do situps, so you will need to get good at both on your journey from basic training / boot camp and regular military service as you transfer into the special ops worlds.
+*NOTE - Navy Special Warfare / Operations PST and the Air Force Special Warfare IFT still do situps, so you will need to get good at both on your journey from basic training / boot camp and regular military service as you transfer into the special ops worlds.

 SWOE / Active Duty (AD):